ufbfung/fhir-types/README.md

 - `Reference`
 - `Quantity`
 - `Period`
+- Primitive wrappers (e.g. `FhirString`, `FhirDate`, etc.)

+These are reused across all supported resources.

 ---

 ## Design Principles

+- **Types-first, runtime-light**
-- **Types-only** (no runtime dependencies)
+- **No required runtime dependencies**
-- **Minimal surface area**
-- **Spec-aligned, not over-engineered**
-- **Incremental growth over completeness**
+- **Incremental growth over full spec coverage**
+- **Clear, auditable type definitions**
-- **Generator-friendly structure**
+- **Generator-friendly file structure**
+- **Explicitly scoped support**

-This is **not** a full replacement for the entire FHIR spec (yet).
-The goal is to provide a solid foundation that is easy to understand, audit, and extend.
+This is **not** a full FHIR SDK.
+It is a deliberately minimal foundation designed to grow alongside real usage, not ahead of it.

 ---

-## Roadmap (High Level)
+## Roadmap (High-Level)

-Planned future additions may include:
+Planned or considered additions:

-- Additional core resources
+- More core R4 resources
-- `AnyResource` discriminated union
+- `AnySupportedResource` discriminated unions
-- Explicit FHIR version metadata
+- Explicit supported-version metadata
-- Optional generator for resource shells
+- Optional schema-driven generator
-- Profile- or IG-aware type generation
+- Profile / Implementation Guide–aware extensions

-Breaking changes will be versioned carefully.
+Breaking changes will be versioned conservatively.

 ---